csforge/design-patterns/README.md

 	Attach additional responsibilities to an object dynamically.
 	Decorators provide a flexible alternative to subclassing for extending functionality.

+- **Factory Method**

+	Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

+- **Abstract Factory**

+	Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+- **Singleton**

+	Ensure a class only has one instance, and provides a global point of access to it.

+- **Command**

+	Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 ###SOLID Design Principles:###